unional/typescript-blackbook/pages/03-javascript-features/arrow-function.md

   >
   > Why not?
 If the callback has its own concept of `this` (usually this indicates a bad design, e.g. `$.each()`) AND you need to access it, then you don't have other choices.
   >
   > If your callback is complicated, move it out to its own function declaration.
-Large callback makes the code harder to understand as it obstruct the main flow of the code.
+Large callback makes the code harder to understand since it obstructs the main flow of the code.

   ```ts
   // bad